Leadership

 SLACO Board Treasurer/Interim Executive Director

-Michael is an Illinois native, having lived in the St. Louis Metro region for 21 years.
-He received all his early education in Jesuit Catholic Schools.
-He is a veteran of the U.S. Army and, former elected official.
-Michael has over 20 years of experience in the real estate investment trust (REIT) sector, complemented by a degree in Business Management.
-His leadership has driven community development initiatives and fostered partnerships that enhance local economic growth.
-Michael has worked with Forest ReLeaf of Missouri, Metro/Bi-State, Missouri Dept of Conservation, City of St. Louis, and MoDOT to bring the right resources and improvements to the Vandeventer Neighborhood.
-Michael is serving his 4th term as President of Vandeventer Community Development Corporation.
+Michael, a native of Illinois, has lived in the St. Louis Metro region for 21 years and received his early education in Jesuit Catholic Schools.
+He is a veteran of the U.S. Army and a former elected official, with over 20 years of experience in the real estate investment trust (REIT) sector and a degree in Business Management.

 Angela Drake